chris-short/devopsish.com/content/post/132/index.md

 Dear reader, lend me your eyeballs.
 Let's discuss the [DevOps'ish Summer 2019 Survey](https://devopsi.sh/survey) for a brief moment.
 It's *vital* feedback that I will use to pivot, fork, or modify the newsletter, if needed.
 Therefore it's important that you [**take the survey today**](https://devopsi.sh/survey)!

-I'm in San Francisco this week for [JFrog swampUP](https://swampup2019.sched.com/event/Nd9K/the-dark-side-of-devops) if you're around the Red Hat office on Monday or Embarcadero Center Tuesday and Wednesday or going to the [SF SRE Meetup](https://www.meetup.com/San-Francisco-Reliability-Engineering/events/260864518/) Wednesday night and want to chat, let me know!
+I'm in San Francisco this week for [JFrog swampUP](https://swampup2019.sched.com/event/Nd9K/the-dark-side-of-devops).
+If you're around the Red Hat office on Monday, Embarcadero Center Tuesday and Wednesday, or going to the [SF SRE Meetup](https://www.meetup.com/San-Francisco-Reliability-Engineering/events/260864518/) Wednesday night and want to chat, let me know!

 [**2019 State of Multicloud**](https://turbonomic.com/state-of-multicloud/?utm_campaign=7012o000001oRz6AAE)
 A Report on the Underlying Dynamics Fueling Multicloud Strategies.
 [Download Today!](https://turbonomic.com/state-of-multicloud/?utm_campaign=7012o000001oRz6AAE) *SPONSORED*